Dm1triiSmirnov/user_management_system/README.md

 Add header to your request:
 "Authorization: Bearer your_access_token"
 <br><br>
-Add any information in to request body that you want to update<br>
+Add any information in to request body that you want to update
+<br><br>
 Request Body:{<br>
     "first_name": "John",<br>
     "last_name": "Smith",<br>